-We believe that student success does not simply come from attending classes but also is supplemented by the ways students engage the campus academically and socially.
+We believe that student success does not simply come from attending classes but also is supplemented by the ways students engage with the campus academically and socially.
 We mentor and help students to brainstorm career possibilities, define career goals and establish action plans.

-We inspire our students to own their own businesses and to place students in job shadowing and internship assignments to gain invaluable experience and for possible future employment.
+We inspire our students to own their own businesses and we place students in job shadowing and internship assignments to gain invaluable experience and for possible future employment.
 Our Academic Support program focus the following three sectors:

 2) Youth Mentorship

 We educate and train students from low income and new immigrants families in the following areas:

 3) Interview Skills

 5) Community/Volunteer Responsibility